SilkRose/Pony/stories/cuddle-count/cuddle-count.md

 ***

 Pinkie sits down in front of me.
-"Hi Applejack!"
+"Hi, Applejack!"

-"Hi, Pinkie Pie.
+"Hi, Pinkie.
 How's your dates been going?"

 "They've been alright, I just don't know who I'm supposed to like."